brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Domain Name

 If you do not already have a domain name, get one.
+You can get one at Freenom following [this article][domainarticle].

 ### Cloudflare